Our double glazed windows

 Tested to more than 30,000 cycles and up to 42 years of use, long lasting with a 12 year warranty.
-Rigorously tested to BS7950 and beyond to achieve Secure by Design status.
+Rigorously tested to BS7950 and beyond.

 An exciting range of finishes, a vast array of glazing options and door furniture to suit every taste.
 The choice is yours – make a design statement.

-The range is available in variety of finishes/colours including white, rosewood, golden oak, cream grain, black, white grain and a range of solid colours such as brilliant white, Chartwell green, light grey and anthracite grey, or any colour of your choice and can be combined with your choice of glass design including Georgian square, stained or diamond lead.
+The range is available in variety of finishes/colours including rosewood, golden oak, cream grain, black, white grain and a range of solid colours such as brilliant white, Chartwell green, light grey and anthracite grey, or any colour of your choice using our RAL chart, combining it with your selection of glass design including Georgian square, stained or diamond lead.

 The advancement in energy efficient technology is definitely one of the 21st century’s technological advancements.
-With the need to reduce energy consumption the building materials industry in constantly looking for more eco-friendly materials who in turn improve housing quality, comfort and safety.
+With the need to reduce energy consumption the building materials industry is constantly looking for more eco-friendly materials who in turn improve housing quality, comfort and safety.
 It is in this sense in which construction companies started using PVC or polyvinyl chloride – an extremely versatile polymer.
-As a matter of fact, this material is so useful that is an essential component in several products we use daily like kitchen appliances, white goods, cars, in fact almost every home will have some element of uPVC in them.
+This material is so useful that is an essential component in several products we use daily like kitchen appliances, white goods, cars, in fact almost every home will have some element of uPVC in them.

-We offer a wide range of uPVC windows including casement, vertical sash, tilt & turn, bow & bay windows.
+We offer a wide range of uPVC windows, all supplied and fitted, including casement, vertical sash, tilt & turn, bow & bay windows.
 Contact us or Request a Quote to find our more about our full range.

 What is uPVC or PVCu?